-Moving on, it was the back up wine that proved to be extraordinary.
+Moving on, it was the backup wine that proved to be extraordinary.
 It was the 2012 Halter Ranch Cabernet Sauvignon.
-This wine is made up of 79% Cabernet, 18% Malbec and 3% Petit Verdot.
+This wine is made up of 79% Cabernet, 18% Malbec, and 3% Petit Verdot.
 The wine was very together and ready to drink.
 It was smooth and balanced with cherry aromas you could sense at a distance.
 The flavors were cherry with hints of mocha.
 All I could think while sampling this wine was “What a wine to end the year with.”

 Masottina Le Rive Di Ogliano Conegliano Valdobbiadene Prosecco Superiore Extra Dry delivers not only an excellent value but also a tasty almost sweet and savory wine to toast any event.
 It is easy drinking with fresh and youthful aromas and flavors of almond and honey.

 Arrow and Branch 2015 Sauvignon Blanc is quite sensational.
 With it tropical flavors combining pineapple and citrus in a very Bordeaux styled wine.
 The aromas are herbaceous with white flowers.
-There is a nice spice perhaps ginger on the finish.
+There is a nice spice, perhaps ginger on the finish.
 This wine is very well balanced and partially aged in new and used French Oak.

-Artesana Rosé of Tannat from the Calelones region of Uruguay is bright, fresh and easy drinking with the feminine touch.
+Artesana Rosé of Tannat from the Calelones region of Uruguay is bright, fresh, and easy drinking with the feminine touch.

 A wine that truly wowed me was Don Melchor 2012 Cabernet Sauvignon Puente Alto Vineyard.
-The wine speaks for itself with aromas of currants, black cherry, vanilla and cardamom.
-The flavors are plum, black berry, vanilla and stewed fruit.
+The wine speaks for itself with aromas of currants, black cherry, vanilla, and cardamom.
+The flavors are plum, blackberry, vanilla, and stewed fruit.
 The wine is bright and smoothly balanced.
 It is earthy exuding its dark fruits yet rich and velvety in texture.
-This Cabernet Sauvignon is smoothly balanced, well integrated and consistent.
+This Cabernet Sauvignon is smoothly balanced, well-integrated, and consistent.

-There are not many Cabernet Franc’s that knock ones socks off but the Ehlers Estate Cab Franc is one of those that ranks up there with the likes of Crocker & Starr as well as Lang & Reed.
-The 2013 is 100% Cabernet Franc and delivers a full body wine that is rich and velvety with aromas of currants, flavors of cherry and at the same time maintaining earthy qualities that are inherent in this varietal.
+There are not many Cabernet Francs that knock one’s socks off, but the Ehlers Estate Cab Franc is one of those that ranks up there with the likes of Crocker & Starr as well as Lang & Reed.
+The 2013 is 100% Cabernet Franc and delivers a full-body wine that is rich and velvety with aromas of currants, flavors of cherry and at the same time maintaining earthy qualities that are inherent in this varietal.

 The Rombauer Diamond Selection Cabernet Sauvignon 2012 showcases the best lots from Stags Leap, Calistoga, Atlas Peak, St. Helena and Howell Mountain AVAs.
 The wine is aged 18 months in new French Oak.
-The wine has aromas of mocha, dark fruit, tobacco, dried herbs and vanilla.
+The wine has aromas of mocha, dark fruit, tobacco, dried herbs, and vanilla.
 The flavors of this well-balanced and bright wine are predominately plum with some blackberry and currant.
-As a friend described, “it is plum delicious”.
+As a friend described, “it is plum delicious.”

 Castello di Amorosa 2012 Sangiovese is a blend of 95% Sangiovese and 5 % Merlot.
 One will find flavors of cedar, balsamic, violets, dark cherry and white pepper.
 This well-balanced wine is very European in style.
 Kudos to the winemakers for creating a Sangiovese that is not typical of California.

 Four Brix tribute to port is Porteau.
 Made from 100% Grenache Banyuls, the 2012 Porteau is lighter in style to port.
 It is a lighter wine that exudes flavors of blueberries.
-A delightful dessert wine that is not to sweet and will just hit the spot to end any meal.
+A delightful dessert wine that is not too sweet and will just hit the spot to end any meal.